Subham2507/Subham2507/README.md

 - 👋 Hi, I’m @Subham2507 pursuing a Ph.D. in Data Science and AI at IIT Roorkee.
 Additionally, I am the co-founder and CTO of Eva Ad Ventures.
 - I graduated from IIT MANDI with a major in physics.
-- 👀 I’m interested in ML, Quantum and astronomy.
+- 👀 I’m interested in AI, Deep Learning, ML, Quantum and astronomy.
 - 🌱 I’m currently learning Data Science.
 - 👯 I’m looking to collaborate on Open Source Projects!
 - 💬 Ask me about 🤷‍